vayars/winter-term-game-jam/README.md

 ## Game #3 - "Simple Picross" - Puzzle
 For my third game, I've made a picross puzzle game using Java.
 Solve picross/nonogram puzzles to create small pictures.
 Currently consists of two levels.

-## Game #4 - 2-D Platformer
+## Game #4 - "Castle Climber" - 2-D Platformer
-For my fourth game, I plan on making a 2-D Platformer using LUA.
+For my fourth game, I 've made a 2-D platformer using LUA and Pico-8.
+Leap your way to the top of an ice castle to save a captured prince.
+Currently consists of the tutorial level.